This article has moved to our new Help Center and will no longer be updated on this page. Please see the Help Center for the newest version.

-The Backend Worker Process error message usually appears when more than one copy of SpiderOak is trying to run at the same time.
-When SpiderOak is running, there are three separate SpiderOak processes which run in the background.
-Sometimes when SpiderOak closes, not all of these processes terminate correctly.
-If any of these processes are still running when you try to reopen SpiderOak, you'll see the Backend Worker Process message.
+This error message can be caused by any of several different things.
+It most commonly appears when more than one instance of SpiderOak is trying to run at the same time.
+Sometimes when SpiderOak closes, not all of its processes terminate correctly.
+If any of these processes are still running when you try to reopen SpiderOak, you'll see this message.

-All you need to do is close the copy of SpiderOak you have currently running, then open a list of processes that are running currently.
-(On Windows, you can do this by pressing Control-Alt-Delete to bring up the Task Manager.
+In this case, close the instance of SpiderOak currently running, then open a process manager.
+On Windows, you can do this by pressing Control-Alt-Delete to bring up the Task Manager.
 On Mac, open the Activity Monitor from Finder.
-On Linux, use your desktop environment's process management tool or the command line.)
-If you see any processes named "SpiderOak" running, close them.
-Now you can reopen SpiderOak and you will no longer see the "backend worker process" error message.
+On Linux, use your preferred process manager.)
+If you see any processes named "SpiderOak" running, kill them.
+Now you can reopen SpiderOak and you should no longer see the this error.

 If you see this error each time you turn on or log in to your computer, this is probably because SpiderOak is set in more than one location to start automatically.
 If two instances start simultaneously, the first will be able to connect to the backend worker process, but the second will be unable to create a backend worker process and will exit with this message.
 Disable the option to start automatically in SpiderOak under "Preferences" and double check the startup folder, Registry, or similar auto-launch mechanisms of your operating system.

 Confirm that you have added SpiderOak to the whitelist in any security software you have running.
 Although this is most often an issue on Windows, we have sometimes seen this on Mac and Linux as well.